 Recipe FAQs

 The consistency of these cups is not like your typical light and fluffy muffin.
 They have a much more dense and chewy texture thanks to the rolled oats.
 They are supposed to be the same texture as baked oatmeal, except in muffin form for portability and convenience!
-The different topping options provide a different flavour for each cup so you’ll never get bored!
+The different topping options provide a different flavor for each cup so you’ll never get bored!

 The main difference is the way in which they’re processed.
 Old fashioned oats (also known as rolled oats), are oat groats that have been steamed and flattened.